deuill/coreos-home-server/README.md

 ## Testing

-A virtual host is included for development and testing; using this requires that you have `virsh` and `virt-install` installed on your system.
+A virtual host is included for development and testing; using this requires that you have `qemu` installed on your system.
 Using the virtual environment is simple:

 ```
-make deploy-virtual
+make deploy HOST=virtual
 ```

 This will automatically download the Fedora CoreOS image for the `VERSION` specified in the